Dynamical transitions in scalarization and descalarization through black hole accretion

-Here $M$ is the ADM mass of the system. $\phi_{3}(t)$ is an unknown function of time that is determined by the evolution. $\lambda(t)$ is a residual gauge freedom and the dot denotes the time derivative.
-Using this gauge and (\ref{eq:St}), we fix the position of the apparent horizon at $r_{h}=1$ during the evolution \citep{Chesler:2013lia}.
+Here the constant $M$ represents the ADM mass. $\phi_{3}(t)$ is an unknown function of time that is determined by the dynamics. $\lambda(t)$ is a residual gauge freedom \cite{Chesler:2018txn,Chesler:2013lia} and the dot denotes the time derivative.
+The procedure to solve these equations, the boundary conditions and the test of the convergence are shown in the supplement material.

-Hereafter we fix $L=1$ and $Q=0.8$.
-We choose the initial configuration as a bald RN-AdS BH with ADM mass $M_{0}=1$ and simulate the evolution under initial scalar data $\phi_{0}=pe^{-64(0.5-\frac{1}{r})^{2}}$.
-The ADM mass $M$ increases with $p$ such that the evolution can be viewed as the nonlinear accretion of scalar fields onto an initial bald BH.
-We also simulate the evolution with other initial scalar data families such as $\phi_{0}=p(\frac{1}{r}-0.4)^{2}(\frac{1}{r}-0.8)^{2}$ if $\frac{1}{r}\in[0.4,0.8]$ and zero otherwise.
-The results are qualitatively the same.
-We adopt the numerical approach described in \citep{Chesler:2013lia}.
-The numerical accuracy and convergence are checked by using different grid points.
+Hereafter we fix $L=1$ such that all physical quantities are measured by the AdS radius.
+Without loss of generality, we choose the initial configuration as a seed RN-AdS BH with $M_{0}=1,Q=0.8$ and simulate the evolution under initial scalar data $\phi_{0}=pe^{-64(0.5-\frac{1}{r})^{2}}$.
+The dynamical critical behaviors for both scalarization and descalarization are not changed qualitatively for different parameters and initial scalar data families.
+The ADM mass $M$ increases with $p$ such that the evolution of the system can be viewed as the accretion of scalar field onto the central BH.

 For any initial data and coupling functions, we find universal and robust relations during the evolution,